• Skip to primary navigation

 This dairy-free frittata can be served in so many different ways.
 It's great alongside avocado toast, but also tempeh bacon or maple dijon baked tempeh.

 If you want to serve it with a hearty side dish, try my air fryer hash browns or air fryer home fries.
+For a sweeter idea, make these Homemade Baked Donuts!

 For more great serving ideas, check out this collection of over 30 side dishes for frittata.